 The 2015 AJFF opens this Wednesday with the Opening Night Gala at Cobb Energy Performing Arts Centre and the Atlanta Premiere of Above and Beyond.
 Plus more first week highlights!

 The most exciting part of AJFF is the movies.
-But what really completes the film festival experience is the chance to talk with the filmmakers, actors, academics and other experts who come to the festival.
-Find out who's visiting the 2014 festival.
+But what really completes the festival experience is the chance to hear from filmmakers, actors, scholars and other experts.